ulule/makroud/README.md

 #### Notes

-If you have to examine rows generated from unit test, you prevent the test suite to cleanup by using:
+If you have to examine rows generated from unit test, you can prevent the test suite to cleanup by using:

 ```
 DB_KEEP=true scripts/test